cortex-js/compute-engine/src/docs/numerical-evaluations.md

 ## Operations

-The functions below can be numerically evaluated.
+The functions in the dictionaries provide numerical evaluations.

 <div class=symbols-table>